BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

     ![+ Create a resource is highlighted in the navigation pane of the Azure portal, and Everything is highlighted to the right.](media/image01.png "Azure Portal")

 2. Please download and install PowerBI Desktop in your local machine.
+You can download from https://powerbi.microsoft.com/en-us/downloads/ .
 One Installed Launch PowerBI Desktop and select **Get Data**, and **More…**.

     ![Power BI desktop for you can do data analytics.](media/image19.png)